Smart Meter In Foreground Scaled

 If your supplier decides to disconnect you, they must give you a chance to pay your debt through a payment plan.

-If you've reached state pension age, your supplier can't disconnect you between 1 October and 31 March if you either:
+If you've reached State Pension age, your supplier can't disconnect you between 1 October and 31 March if you either:

 • live alone